miragejs/ember-cli-mirage/docs/v0.2.x/shorthands.md

 {% include code-compare.html expanded=expanded shorthand=shorthand %}

 *Remove a resource and related models*

+To use this shorthand, make sure you have the appropriate `hasMany`/`belongsTo` relationships defined on your models.

 {% capture shorthand %}
 {% highlight js %}